Garbage, Recycling, Composting

 - Windows and tempered glass

-- Toys
+- Toys (donate)

-- Footwear and clothing (please donate instead)
+- Footwear and clothing (donate)

-- Pots and pans (please donate)
+- Pots and pans (donate)

-- Oversized plastic pails or buckets
+- Oversized plastic pails, buckets or laundry baskets

 - Products with mixed materials